 Fixture Sub-Plates, Tooling Plates, and Modular Fixturing

-Fixture Sub-Plates (also called Tooling Plates) are plates that are installed on top of a T-Slot table to provide a new way to position and secure Workholding.
+Fixture Sub-Plates (also called Fixture Plates or Tooling Plates) are plates that are installed on top of a T-Slot table to provide a new way to position and secure Workholding.
 A typical Tooling Plate looks like this:

 A typical Tooling Plate…

-Tooling Plates typically use a grid of holes that alternate between holes for precision dowel pins for positioning and threaded holes for fasteners.
-If this grid is precisely positioning (or even if it isn’t and the positions are precisely known) you have a very repeatable way to install Workholding on the plate.
+Tooling Plates typically use a grid of holes that alternate between holes for precision dowel pins for positioning and threaded mounting holes for fasteners.
+If this grid is precisely positioned (or even if it isn’t and the positions are precisely known) you have a very repeatable way to install Workholding on the plate.
 The dowel pins provide precision location that is repeatable to perhaps half a thousandth.
-Imagine being able to drop a vise mounted on its own fixture plate with dowel pins and fastener holes onto a Tooling Plate and have it be repeatable to half thousandth.
-If all your fixtures can drop onto the Tooling Plate you can change the machine over to a new Workholding configuration very quickly indeed.
-The savings in time adds up to pay off the cost of such a system very quickly.
+Imagine being able to drop a vise mounted on its own cnc fixture plate with dowel pins and fastener holes onto a Tooling Plate and have it be repeatable to half thousandth.
+If all your fixtures can drop onto the Tooling Plate, you can change the machine to a new Workholding configuration very quickly.
+The savings in time adds up to pay off the cost of such manufacturing equipment very quickly.

-With an air ratchet in hand, a vise can be installed on one of these plates within a minute or two.
+With an air ratchet in hand, a vise can be installed on one of these fixture plates within a minute or two.
 A CNC Machine can be reconfigured in 5 or 10 minutes for a completely different job.
-And the skills required of the machine operators, as well as the potential for mistakes, are greatly reduced if the fixtures don’t have to be carefully dialed in each time.
+And the skills required of the machine operators, as well as production costs such as the potential for mistakes, are greatly reduced if the milling fixtures don’t have to be carefully dialed in each time.
 There are advantages for the creation of modular g-code too, because it can rely on the positioning grid of the Tooling Plate.

 Tooling Plates are typically made of either Cast Iron or Aluminum, though there are steel ones available too.
 They can be purchased or made from scratch.
-For more on how they’re made, be sure to visit our Fixture Plate page.
+For a complete guide, be sure to visit our Fixture Plate page.

 One other thing Tooling Plates help facilitate is Modular Fixturing.
 Once we have a fixed grid to rely on, we can purchase ready-made fixturing components that will fit the grid.
-This can save quite a lot of cost versus having to fabricate everything to some custom arrangement.
+This can save quite a lot of cost on your machining operations versus having to fabricate everything to some custom arrangement.

 Ball Locks and Other Quick Change Tooling Plate Solutions